vulppi-dev/bunbox/libs/sdl3/README.md

 > WARNING: This is a low-level binding to SDL3 using Bun FFI.
 Is under development and may change in the future.
 Use at your own risk.

+> WARNING 2: The most binding are auto-generated with AI.
+Some functions may be have incorrect signatures.
+Please report issues or contribute fixes.

 A Bun package for SDL3 bindings.

 ## Installation